-The Directors have drawn up a compliance policy statement setting out the Company's policies, that in the Directors' opinion, are appropriate to the Company.
-The Directors understand that they are responsible for securing the Company's compliance with its relevant obligations.
-The Company has appropriate arrangements or structures that are, in the Directors' opinion, designed to secure material compliance with the Company's relevant obligations; and the Company has conducted a review (during the financial year) of the arrangements or structures that have been put in place.
+The Directors have drawn up a compliance policy statement setting out the Company's policies (that, in the Directors' opinion, are appropriate to the Company) respecting compliance by the Company with its relevant obligations the Directors understand that they are responsible for securing the Company's compliance with its relevant obligations.
+The Company has appropriate arrangements or structures that are, in the Directors' opinion, designed to secure material compliance with the Company's relevant obligations; and the Company has conducted a review, during the financial year of the arrangements or structures that have been put in place.